Convergence of Empirical Optimal Transport in Unbounded Settings: Proof of the main result

 Since $\epsilon$ is arbitrary, noting that $T_c(\mu, \nu) \le \pi c$ shows the claimed inequality of the lemma.
 In case that $\T_c(\mu, \nu) = \infty$, it suffices to observe that $\pi$ as constructed above is still a transport plan between $\mu$ and $\nu$ for arbitrary $\pi_l\in\CC(\mu_l, \nu_l)$, so the right-hand side of \eqref{eq:composition-bound} is infinite as well. \end{proof}

 For the next result, we operate on a given decomposition \eqref{eq:plan-decomposition} for an optimal plan $\pi$ and apply \Cref{lem:composition-bound} in order to control how much $\T_c(\hat\mu_n, \hat\nu_m)$ can exceed $\T_c(\mu, \nu)$.
 The other direction, i.e., how much $\T_c(\mu, \nu)$ can exceed $\T_c(\hat\mu_n, \hat\nu_m)$, is handled by an argument stemming from the dual formulation \eqref{eq:dual} of optimal transport.
 To prevent needless confusion, we stress that the sequence $(b_l)_{l\in\NN}$ introduced in the theorem below is merely a technical device that facilitates the ensuing argumentation.
 Conceptually, $b_l$ can be identified with the probabilities $a_l$.
+We employ the notation $\hat\mu_{l,n}$ and $\hat\nu_{l, m}$ to denote empirical measures of $\mu_l \in \P(\X)$ and $\nu_l\in\P(\Y)$ with $n$ respectively $m$ samples.